svendahlstrand/plugin-reply-by-email/README.md

 To get updates on this plug-in, [follow @sod on Micro.blog](https://micro.blog/sod).

+## Do you get value from Reply by email?
+I'd love your support!

+Hey!
+It's me, Sven.
+Reply by email and my other plug-ins are passion projects released to the world for free.
+That said, donations are always welcome if you get value from my work.

+[💸 Donate $10](https://dahlstrand.net/donate/) or any amount you're comfortable with.
+Thanks! 🙏

 ## Bells and whistles

 * 🛠 Customizable via plug-in settings.